 If you have any questions about the consultation or revision process, or would like to discuss how your feedback was taken into account, please contact email@example.com.

 In 2013, ISEAL launched the Credibility Principles, which provide an international reference for defining the foundations of credible practices for sustainability standards.

 We developed the Credibility Principles through an extensive global consultation with the guidance of an international multi-stakeholder Steering Committee.

-Through the revision, we are updating the principles to reflect current and future trends affecting standards and similar systems.
-We are also expanding their scope beyond sustainability standards to include a wider range of systems, such as data-driven and landscape approaches.
+Through the revision, we updated the principles to reflect current and future trends affecting standards and similar systems.
+We also expanded their scope beyond sustainability standards to include a wider range of systems, such as data-driven and landscape approaches.

 The revision process involved two rounds of consultation on revised versions of the principles in 2020 before the final revised version was published in June 2021.